umbraco/UmbracoDocs/14/umbraco-cms/reference/configuration/contentsettings.md

 ### Login logo image (alternative)

 You can specify your own alternative image for the small logo in the top left corner of the login screen.
-The alternative image is shown on light backgrounds (e.g. for mobile resolutions).
+The alternative image is shown on light backgrounds (for example for mobile resolutions).
 This path is relative to the `wwwroot/umbraco` path.
 The default location is: `wwwroot/umbraco/login/logo_dark.svg`.

 ### Preview badge